pkosurilab/BellaVista/README.md

 ```

 ---
-## Getting Started (with sample data)
+## Quick Start (with sample data)

 Below is a short tutorial for loading Bella Vista with sample Xenium data.
-This tutorial can also be found in the [Xenium tutorial page](https://bellavista.readthedocs.io/en/latest/bellavista_tutorials/10x_xenium.html) on the documentation website.

 1. Download sample data: [Xenium mouse brain dataset (Replicate 3)](https://www.10xgenomics.com/datasets/fresh-frozen-mouse-brain-replicates-1-standard)

       - To download the dataset, 10x Genomics may ask you to fill out a questionnaire.
       - Unzip the downloaded zip file.
 This will create a folder named "Xenium_V1_FF_Mouse_Brain_MultiSection_3_outs".
       - Take note of your local path to this folder, as you will need this path when running Bella Vista.